 - Scan for thousands of vulnerabilities, helping you see exactly what criminal hackers can see;

-- Receive a detailed report that gives you a breakdown of all your weak spots that need attention;
+- Receive a detailed report that gives you a breakdown of all your weak spots;

 - Act quickly to fix your security weaknesses before criminal hackers find and exploit them; and

-- Run and rerun scans as often as you like within a month.
+- Run and rerun scans as often as you like each month.